Anatoly-Antipov/QuantumOperations/README.md

 # QuantumOperations
 Contains implementations of various quantum gates and well-known quantum algorithms

-The main .py file containing all the classes and functions is called "QuantumOperations.py".
+The main file containing all the classes and functions is called "QuantumOperations.py".
-Documentation alongside with overview and examples of usage of classes can be found in the file Documentation.ipynb
+Documentation alongside with overview and an example of usage of classes can be found in the file Documentation.ipynb Tests for some operations from different classes are provided in Test.ipynb

+Folder "Schemes" contains illustrations for documentation